Labor Day Weekend Trip

 Because this is a holiday, we want to leave this day up to you.
 It could be a travel day, but you could also return to one of the events you enjoyed or take in a scenic park.
 Here's a list of gardens and parks to get you started.

-Just as a refresher, if you really enjoyed North Salem Old Fashion Days, the bed race is worth checking out on Monday.
+Just as a refresher, if you enjoyed North Salem Old Fashion Days, the bed race is worth checking out on Monday.
 True NHRA fans love Monday of U.S. Nationals because the winners are crowned in each category.